Michael Fagan: First entry

-In early July 1982, Fagan intruded into Buckingham Palace.
-He stated that he shimmied up a drainpipe and startled a housemaid, who called security.
+On 7 June 1982, Fagan intruded into Buckingham Palace for the first time.
+He stated that he shimmied up a drainpipe to a third-floor window and startled a housemaid, who called security.
 He disappeared before guards arrived, who then disbelieved the housemaid's report.
-Fagan said he then entered the palace through an unlocked window on the roof and wandered around for the next half-hour while eating cheese and crackers.
+Fagan said he wandered around for the next half-hour while eating cheese and crackers.
 Three alarms in total were tripped, but the police turned them off, believing they were faulty.
 He viewed royal portraits and sat for some time on a throne.
 He also spoke of entering the post room.
-He drank a half bottle of white wine, became tired and left.
+He drank half a bottle of wine, intending to wait until his capture, but eventually became tired and left.

 Second entry

 At around 6:00 a.m. on 9 July 1982, Fagan scaled Buckingham Palace's 14 ft perimeter wall, which was topped with revolving spikes and barbed wire, and climbed up a drainpipe.
 An alarm sensor detected his movements, but police again thought the alarm was faulty and silenced it.
 Fagan wandered the corridors for several minutes before reaching the royal apartments.
 In an anteroom, Fagan broke a glass ashtray, cutting his hand.
 He entered the bedroom of Queen Elizabeth II at about 7:15 am carrying a fragment of glass.

 The Queen woke when Fagan disturbed a curtain.
 Initial reports said he had sat on the edge of her bed and that they had a long conversation; however, Fagan said in a 2012 interview to The Independent that the Queen immediately ran away barefoot and quickly.
 The Queen phoned the palace switchboard twice for police, but none arrived, so she used her bedside alarm bell.
 She also beckoned a housemaid in the corridor, who was quickly dispatched to seek urgent help.
 The duty footman, Paul Whybrew, who had been walking the Queen's dogs, arrived, followed by two policemen on palace duty, who removed Fagan.
 The incident had happened as the armed police officer outside the royal bedroom came off duty before his replacement arrived.

 A subsequent police report was critical of the competence of officers on duty, as well as a system of confused and divided command.
-The Home Secretary, who held sole responsibility for the police, William Whitelaw, offered his resignation but it was refused by the prime minister, Margaret Thatcher.
+The Home Secretary, who held sole responsibility for the police, William Whitelaw, offered his resignation but it was refused by Prime Minister Margaret Thatcher.